Inapproximability of the Partition Function for the Antiferromagnetic Ising and Hard-Core Models: Extremal Measures on the Infinite Tree for 2-Spin Models

 \section{Extremal Measures on the Infinite Tree for 2-Spin Models}

 In Section~\ref{sec:proof-approach}, we defined the measures $\mu^{*},\mu^{\pm}$ on $\TD$ which will be of interest to us.
-In our context, the phase transition on the infinite $(\Delta-1)$-ary tree $\TDary$ rooted at $\rho$ will also be of interest.
-The uniqueness/non-uniqueness regions for this slightly modified tree coincide with those of $\TD$, albeit with different occupation probabilities for the root in the respective free and fixed boundary measures.
-We denote by $\hat{\mu}^{\pm}, \hat{\mu}^*$ the measures on $\TDary$ which are the analogues of the measures $\mu^{\pm}, \mu^*$ on $\TD$, respectively.
-Recall that we use $+,-$ to denote the even and odd boundary conditions, and $*$ for the free boundary condition.
+In our context, the phase transition on the infinite $(\Delta-1)$-ary tree $\TDary$ rooted at $\rho$ will also be of interest (note that $\TDary$ differs from $\TD$ only in that the root has degree $\Delta-1$).
+The uniqueness/non-uniqueness regions for $\TDary$ coincide with those of $\TD$, albeit with different occupation probabilities for the root in the respective free and fixed boundary measures.